-03.04 Review a representative sample of procurement documents for items dedicated by a third party.

-- Verify that the procurement documents have adequate controls for the dedicating entity and the proper critical characteristics and acceptance methods were used for the dedication. - b.
+- 2. This method should be used in combination with one or more of the methods explained above to collect the objective evidence necessary to ensure acceptable historical performance of the supplier. - 03.03 Review a representative sample of dedication packages to assess whether procedures for dedication activities have been adequately planned and implemented. - b.
+Verify that the dedication process identifies those design, material, and performance characteristics relevant to the safety function as described in Section 03.01 of this procedure. - c.
+Verify that the dedicating entity demonstrated that the critical characteristics are met using appropriate acceptance methods as described in Section 03.02 of this procedure. - 03.04 Review a representative sample of procurement documents for items dedicated by a third party. - Verify that the procurement documents have adequate controls for the dedicating entity and the proper critical characteristics and acceptance methods were used for the dedication. - b.
 Verify that receipt inspections performed adequately check for the acceptance of the dedicated item. - c.
 Verify that upon receipt any restrictions to the use of the dedicated item are clearly documented so that the item is only used in an application that is prescribed in the procurement documents.

-03.05 As needed Inspection of licensee's CGD
+03.05 Inspection of failed dedicated CGI

 - a.
 Initial Evaluation.
-A failure resulting from general weaknesses in the commercial grade dedication program may occur when the important design, material, and performance characteristics that are necessary to provide reasonable assurance that the dedicated CGI will perform its intended safety function are not addressed during dedication. - 1.
+Weaknesses in the commercial-grade dedication program may cause a failure when the important design, material, and performance characteristics that are necessary to provide reasonable assurance that the dedicated CGI will perform its intended safety function are not addressed during dedication. - 1.
 Review and discuss with dedicating entity personnel the failure/root-cause analysis when required or applicable for the failed CGI.
-Look for failures due to weaknesses in the commercial grade dedication process. - 2.
-Review the dedication package as described in Section 03.01 to determine if appropriate critical characteristics had been identified by the licensee.
-Appendix A to this inspection procedure should not be interpreted as inspection requirements but only as a discussion of dedication issues including guidance on selection and verification of critical characteristics.
+Look for failures due to weaknesses in the commercial-grade dedication process. - Review the dedication package as described in Section 03.01 to determine if appropriate critical characteristics had been identified by the dedicating entity.
+Appendix A to this inspection procedure should not be interpreted as inspection requirements but only as a discussion of important dedication issues including quidance related to these specific dedication issues.